top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 ### Recording rosbag log of Duckiebot maneuvers

-Place the Duckiebot in front of the chessboard at a distance of slightly more than 1 meter in front of the checkerboard (~2 duckie tiles), as shown in the image ()..
+Place the Duckiebot in front of the chessboard at a distance of slightly more than 1 meter in front of the checkerboard (~2 duckie tiles), as shown in the image.
 The heading has to be set iteratively to maximize the time the duckiebot sees the checkerboard.

 <div figure-id="fig:calibration_setup" figure-caption="The calibration setup">
      <img src="calibration_setup.jpg" style='width: 30em'/>